Need To Know Before Heading to Japan

 Visa: US citizens can stay for 90 days or less without a visa.
 Same goes for citizens of most European nations, Canada, Australia, Korea, New Zealand and the UK.

-Words To Know Before You Go
+Words To Know Before You Travel to Japan

 - Hello = Kon - knee - che - wah